lvgl/docs_old/en/html/_sources/object-types/page.md.txt

 You can set scroll bar show policy by: `lv_page_set_sb_mode(page, SB_MODE)`.
 The default value is `LV_SB_MODE_AUTO`.

 ### Glue object
 You can glue children to the page.
 In this case, you can scroll the page by dragging the child object.
 It can be enabled by the `lv_page_glue_obj(child, true)`.

 ### Focus object
 You can focus on an object on a page with `lv_page_focus(page, child, LV_ANIM_ONO/FF)`.
 It will move the scrollable container to show a child.
 The time of the animation can be set by `lv_page_set_anim_time(page, anim_time)` in milliseconds.

+### Manual navigation
+You can move the scrollable object manually using `lv_page_scroll_hor(page, dist)` and `lv_page_scroll_ver(page, dist)`

 ### Edge flash
 A circle-like effect can be shown if the list reached the most top/bottom/left/right position. `lv_page_set_edge_flash(list, en)` enables this feature.

 ### Scroll propagation

-If the list is created on an other scrollable element (like an other page)) and the Page can't be scrolled further the scrolling can be propagated to the parent to continue the scrolling on the parent.
+If the list is created on an other scrollable element (like an other page) and the Page can't be scrolled further the scrolling can be propagated to the parent to continue the scrolling on the parent.
-It can be enebaled with `lv_page_set_scroll_propagation(list, true)`
+It can be enabled with `lv_page_set_scroll_propagation(list, true)`

 ### Scrollable API
 There are functions to directly set/get the scrollable's attributes: